 Remember, the appraiser’s opinion of your market value has no cap; it reflects the current market conditions.
 This is why you could see market value and appraised value differ on your Notice of Appraised Value.
 The difference is the homestead cap loss.

+Yes, there are some things to be aware of to ensure that you qualify for the homestead cap.
 The cap only applies to a property granted a residence homestead exemption.
 The limitation takes effect January 1 of the tax year following the year in which the owner qualifies for the exemption.

 The cap only applies to your primary residence, or the property that qualifies under the homestead exemption.
 You cannot use it on multiple properties.

-Home improvements
+Home Improvements

 Let’s refer back to the previous example of a home capped at $550,000.
 If you also made home improvements that were worth $25,000, your cap value would be $575,000.